ESO User Portal General Information and FAQ page.

 This interface is the result of a large inter-division collaborative effort, that has involved all those ESO groups and departments responsible for providing operational support to the users via different web-based applications (e.g. proposal submission, preparation of Phase 2 packages, access to the ESO Archive).
 It is intended to make the use of ESO web applications simpler, and more manageable.
 For instance, users use the same username and password for all applications that require them.

-And since the release of the User Portal we have released new features:
+And over the years we have released new related features:

 More features will be added in the future.
 For further information see the questions and answers below, refer to the Related Contents sections on the right, or read The Messenger article announcing the launch of the User Portal.